-- 2.5.1 The principle consultative structure is the City of Burnside Employees Enterprise Agreement Committee (the Committee). - 2.5.2 The Committee shall consist of: - 2.5.2.1 Up to five (5) Employer representatives nominated by the Employer; - 2.5.2.2 Up to four (4) Employee representatives elected by Employees; - 2.5.2.3 The Workplace Representative; - 2.5.2.4 The Employee Representative, which may be the Union, if requested by any Employee covered under this Agreement; and - 2.5.2.5 External parties, invited or as applicable, as agreed by the Committee.
+- 2.5.1 The principle consultative structure is the City of Burnside Employees Enterprise Agreement Committee (the Committee). - 2.5.2 Note: this clause will be revised in line with merger arrangements as outlined in Appendix C. - 2.5.3 The Committee shall consist of: - 2.5.3.1 Up to five (5) Employer representatives nominated by the Employer: - 2.5.3.2 Up to four (4) Employee representatives elected by Employees; - 2.5.3.3 The Workplace Representative; - 2.5.3.4 The Employee Representative, which may be the Union, if requested by

-- 2.5.3 The role of the Committee shall be to: - 2.5.3.1 Negotiate the Agreement being elected before process begins and in effect for the duration of the Agreement; - 2.5.3.2 Meet quarterly or as required to resolve any disputes arising from this Agreement; - 2.5.3.3 Aim to reach decisions by consensus.
-All decisions will operate as recommendations; - 2.5.3.4 Assist in the resolution of any dispute arising under this Agreement; - 2.5.3.5 Hear and acknowledge reports and ideas generated by Employee and Employer representatives on a range of issues to ensure appropriate action is taken; - 2.5.3.6 Provide a forum for information flow between the Employer and Employees; - 2.5.3.7 Be genuinely consulted on proposed changes and be provided the opportunity to provide feedback; - 2.5.3.8 Monitor the implementation of the Agreement; - 2.5.3.9 Identify and recommend appropriate methods of monitoring productivity improvement; - 2.5.3.10 Monitor and quantify where possible, productivity improvement, workplace change, outcomes of continuous improvement and report to the CEO. - 2.5.4 Training of the Committee Employee representatives regarding matters that pertain to the employment relationship is considered essential to ensure optimal outcomes.
+- any Employee covered under this Agreement; and - 2.5.3.5 External parties, invited or as applicable, as agreed by the Committee. - 2.5.4 The role of the Committee shall be to: - 2.5.4.1 Negotiate the Agreement being elected before process begins and in effect for the duration of the Agreement; - 2.5.4.2 Meet quarterly or as required to resolve any disputes arising from this Agreement; - 2.5.4.3 Aim to reach decisions by consensus.
+All decisions will operate as recommendations; - 2.5.4.4 Assist in the resolution of any dispute arising under this Agreement; - 2.5.4.5 Hear and acknowledge reports and ideas generated by Employee and Employer representatives on a range of issues to ensure appropriate action is taken; - 2.5.4.6 Provide a forum for information flow between the Employer and Employees: - 2.5.4.7 Be genuinely consulted on proposed changes and be provided the opportunity to provide feedback; - 2.5.4.8 Monitor the implementation of the Agreement; - 2.5.4.9 Identify and recommend appropriate methods of monitoring productivity improvement; - 2.5.4.10 Monitor and quantify where possible, productivity improvement, workplace change, outcomes of continuous improvement and report to the CEO. - 2.5.5 Training of the Committee Employee representatives regarding matters that pertain to the employment relationship is considered essential to ensure optimal outcomes.
 To this end, the Employer agrees that training for Employee committee representatives will be undertaken in the Employer's time.
 Further, such training is to be discussed and approved by agreement between the Employer and the Employee.